rzeigler/waveguide/README.md

 `promisedResult` will return a promise of a FiberResult.

 ## Concurrency Abstractions
-Waveguide also provides Ref (synchronous mutable cell), Deferred (set once asynchronous cell), and Semaphore.
+Waveguide also provides Ref (synchronous mutable cell), Deferred (set once asynchronous cell), Semaphore, and an asynchronous Queue implementation.